nat-ventura/storj-sdk/README.md

 4) Work on docker-compose scale for farmers
   + Will need to dynamically and uniquely update the index for each new share instance
   + Will also need to expose itself on a unique port (can docker compose do math with ports?)
+5) Cleanup
+  + Move ansilary services to a single folder in root
-5) Rename and update entry script to assist in the following
+6) Rename and update entry script to assist in the following
   + Bringing the cluster up and down
   + Rebuilding the entire cluster and restarting
   + Run the preconfigured cli from within a docker container (link binary from host?
 Or launch a container?
   + Watch for changes and automatically (optionally) rebuild and restart anything that has changed
   + Rebuilding a particular container and restarting that service
   + Viewing logs for all or each service
+  + List addresses and ports of all services along with service type
+7) Convert mongodb container to sharded replicaset with authentication enabled
+  + This makes testing more like production
-6) Tests
+8) Tests
   + Test user creation
   + Test user activation
   + Test file upload
   + Test file download
-7) Cleanup / Reset
+9) Cleanup / Reset
   + Reset the state of the DB
   + Reset the state of the Farmer